microsoft/PSRule/docs/scenarios/rule-docs/rule-docs.md

 The document title, indicated by a level one heading `#` is the display name of the rule.
 The rule display name is shown when using `Get-PSRuleHelp` and is included in output.

-Specify the display name on a single line, wrapping the display name across multiple lines is not supported.
+Specify the display name on a single line.
+Wrapping the display name across multiple lines is not supported.

 For example: